Designing a Six-Panel Curtain Wall for the South Wall: A Step-by-Step Guide

 Learn More

-So I'll go to architecture, mullion, and I'll pick the corner type.
-I want to use and typically use this five by five quad corner.
-And I'll place that one in and then I'll go ahead and I'll do the same thing, but I'm going to use the two and a half by five and I'll set it to all grid lines and do the same thing on this side, all grid lines, and this gives me the basis for what it looks like.
+So I'll go to Architecture, Mullion, and I'll pick the corner type I want to use, which is typically the 5" X 5" Quad Corner.
+I’ll place that one in, and then I'll go ahead and do the same thing, but this time I’m going to use the 2.5" X 5" and I'll set it to All Grid Lines and do the same thing on this side—All Grid Lines.
+This gives me the basic framework of how it looks.

-And so I just go back in and not delete the panel, but delete the mullions that are on here.
-And when you do this, you have to delete both of them at the same time, because this door can't be in a regular shape.
-And so for this section right here, I'm actually going to place a wall type within that, and that's going to make a couple of changes to my wall location.
+And so I just go back in—not delete the panel itself, but delete the mullions that are on here.
+And when you do this, you have to delete both of them at the same time, because this door can’t have a regular rectangular shape.
+For this section right here, I’m actually going to place a new wall type within that area, and that’s going to make a couple of changes to my wall location.

-And we'll be able to handle that pretty easily though.
-And so to do that, the first thing I want to do is I'm going to go ahead and delete all of these mullions here.
-Cause I just want the ones that are around the border and the ones on the bottom as well, because it's going to be a wall that's going to be part of our curtain wall.
+We’ll be able to handle that pretty easily though.
+So to do that, the first thing I want to do is go ahead and delete all of these mullions here, because I just want the ones that are around the border and the ones on the bottom as well, since it’s going to be a wall that’s part of our curtain wall.

-And then I can remove any of the grids that are within this location as well.
-If I do the add, remove after I select the grid, I can remove this grid and this one, and that'll do the same thing for the vertical here, add, remove, and then remove those ones.
-And then I've got this one guy right here that needs to be trimmed down as well.
+Then I can remove any of the grids that are within this location as well.
+If I use the Add/Remove tool after selecting the grid, I can remove this grid as well as this one, and do the same thing for the vertical—Add/Remove—and then remove those ones.
+Then I’ve got this one piece right here that needs to be trimmed down as well.

-And you notice, even though we had already removed that one portion, it still made me do it in a couple of different segments.
+And you’ll notice, even though we had already removed that one portion, it still made me do it in a couple of different segments.
 Now that we have it set up with just one large panel, I can select the panel.
-And what's cool is I can change this to any wall type.
+And what’s cool is I can change this into any wall type.

-We can use that same wall type we use for the existing building, just to kind of tie the two together.
-So this EFIS on metal stud, and that gives me this, this type of look here, and this'll work out well, cause we're going to have the stair kind of going up through here and gives us our big narrow lobby with the curtain wall and everything set up.
-So there's a few things that we can do here.
+We can use the same wall type we used for the existing building just to kind of tie the two together.
+So this EIFS on metal stud, and that gives me this type of look here.
+This will work out well, because we’re going to have the stair kind of going up through here, and it gives us our large, narrow lobby with the curtain wall and everything set up.
+So there are a few things we can do here.

 photo of Michael Wilson